faizal-siddiqui/Sports_Events/readme.md

 - Join the Events (if the player limit is not full)
 - After It got accepted by Event Organizer.
 He can check who all are other joinees in that events also.
 - He can view the list of events proposals which got accepted and pending.
-- After game start then delete the pending request from here also.
+- After game start then expire the pending request from here also.

 ### Schemas